Moving Backups to Capacity Tier

 For more information, see Backup Chain Detection.

-- Verifies whether performance extents are available and have not been put into maintenance mode.
+- Verifies whether performance extents are available and have not been put into the maintenance mode.

-- Verifies whether the capacity extent has not been put into maintenance or seal mode.
+- Verifies whether the capacity extent has not been put into the maintenance or the seal mode.

 - Builds and maintains indexes to verify whether data that is being moved is unique and has not been offloaded earlier.